mahlakhalili/Diabetetes_Data_Analysis/README.md

 For models sensitive to normality, log transformation or normalization may be considered for this feature.

-Insulin , Dual Density Plot (KDE by Outcome)
+📊Insulin , Dual Density Plot (KDE by Outcome)

 <img width="935" height="534" alt="Screenshot 2025-11-29 235547" src="https://github.com/user-attachments/assets/94c7a727-1f9e-4bb7-b14e-ffc8ef4cea86" />